DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The variable `start` contains a date in (year, month, day) format.
 Pandas knows a lot about how to work with dates, especially when we construct them using `datetime.datetime` as we did above.

-The variable `codes`  -- not to be confused with "code" -- comes from FRED.
+The variable `codes`  -- not to be confused with "code" -- consists of FRED variable codes.
 Go to [FRED](https://research.stlouisfed.org/fred2/), use the search box to find the series you want, and look for the variable code at the end of the url in your browser.

 <!--
 click on the "Cite" tab below the figure, and look for the code in square brackets.